 You can easily tweak this recipe in many ways.
 More spicy or less spicy, more vegetables or less, a thin broth or thicker, it’s all up to you!

-• If you don’t like spicy foods, start with only 1/4 teaspoon red pepper flakes.
+• If you don’t like spicy foods, start with only ¼ teaspoon red pepper flakes.
 You can always add more after tasting a few spoonfuls.
-The same goes for salt as chicken broth varies in sodium content, so definitely taste before adding more salt.
+The same goes for salt as chicken broth varies in sodium content, so taste before adding more salt.

-• I use mild Italian sausage, but it you like heat, try this zuppa toscana with spicy Italian sausage.
+• I use mild Italian sausage, but if you like heat, try this zuppa toscana with spicy Italian sausage.

 • I added red bell pepper for color, feel free to leave it out if you wish.
 The potatoes can be sliced or cubed depending on your preference.